GaelWLR/critterpedia/README.md

 All framework implementations share the same data and assets located in the `shared/` directory:

-- **Data**: JSON files for bugs, fish, fossils, sea creatures, art, villagers, music, and furniture
+- **Data**: JSON files for bugs, fish, fossils, sea creatures, art, villagers, and music
 - **Images**: PNG images for all items and villagers
 - **Audio**: MP3 files for K.K.
 Slider songs and hourly music
 - **Icons**: SVG icons for UI elements